redhat-et/MCU/Readme.md

 and utilities for loading, storing, and debugging GPU memory.

-**Triton-util was developed by [Umer Adil](mailto:umer.hayat.adil@gmail.com)** and generously contributed to TKDK.
+**Triton-util was developed by [Umer Adil](mailto:umer.hayat.adil@gmail.com)** and generously contributed to MCU.

 For more information please see the Triton Util [readme](./triton_util/README.md).